Enter Search Terms:

 Former Scientific Names:

-Description: This is one of the most common species of Porphyra in Alaska.
-Thallus is a monostromatic blade that can vary in color from pale pink to grayish purple to dark green and in shape from circular to elongate.
+Description: Thallus is a monostromatic blade that can vary in color from pale pink to grayish-purple and in shape from circular to elongate, reaching 30 cm (12 in) in diameter.
 When reproductive, male and female cells are segregated on different halves of the thallus.
 Habitat: This ephemeral occurs on rock in summer in the mid to low intertidal of semi-protected to semi-exposed habitats.
-Similar taxa: P. kurogii, a spring species, is usually smaller, more ovate, and a paler color.
+Similar taxa: Pyropia kurogii, a spring species, is usually smaller, more ovate, and a paler color.
+Boreophyllum spp.

 Click on a thumbnail to view larger version